tdurouchoux/dsview_vault/topics/Concept/Iterative Framework for ML Development.md

 type: Concept
 ---

-An approach to developing real-world machine learning systems that are deployable, reliable, and scalable.
+An approach to developing machine learning systems that emphasizes continuous improvement and adaptation to changing requirements.